 Chainsaw lubricants and fuel

-Chain lubrication is key to safe operation and to increase the lifetime of both the chain and the chainsaw.
+Chain lubrication is key to safe operation and to increasing the lifetime of both the chain and the chainsaw.
 Some chainsaws have automatic oiling which is ideal for inexperienced users, but also comfortable for longer use.

-But regardless the oiling mechanism, choosing the right lubricant for the chain is essential.
+But regardless of the oiling mechanism, choosing the right lubricant for the chain is essential.
 Always check the manual for your chainsaw and then look for the huge selection of bar and chainsaw oils.

 Mixing gas and oil